Mythra/Coworker/docs/setup.md

 on the instance of the object you created, and that thread will spin up a thread pool starting to work through it's queue. ***NOTE: This will hijack the thread that calls start, as well as spinning up it's own thread pool.***

+Please see the documentation for `ServiceChecker` if you are using one, for how and when to set a `nodeIdentifier`.